-A: Before- and after-school daycare is available for all students in kindergarten through sixth grade beginning before-school at 7:00 A.M. and after-school until 6:00 P.M.
-An after-school study hall is available until 6:00 P.M. for all students in grades 7 & 8.
+A: Before- and after-school daycare is available for all students in K-6th grade beginning at 7:00 AM until 6:00 PM.
+An after-school study hall for grades 7 and 8 is available until 6:00 PM.

 Q: I've already turned in my child's application for enrollment.
 What's next?